-If you experience a lighting failure, the most likely cause of failure is the bulb or, in the case of the turn signals, the turn signal lights.
+If you experience a lighting failure, the most likely cause of failure is the bulb or, in the case of the turn signals, the LED lights.
 Check the bulb for the light that is not working first.
-If the bulb is open or not operating correctly, you will need to replace this component.
-If the bulb is intact and operational, the fault lies elsewhere and you will need to find the source in the circuit leading to the bulb.
-The procedure for replacing the headlight bulb is shown here; the procedure for replacing other lights is similar.
+If the bulb is open or the LED is not operating correctly, you will need to replace this component.
+If the bulb or the LED is intact and operational, the fault lies elsewhere and you will need to find the source in the circuit leading to the bulb or the LED turn signal.